-The Consolidated Financial Statements include the accounts of the Company and its affiliates.
+The Consolidated Financial Statements include the accounts of the Company and its subsidiaries.
 The Company, or Coronado, are used interchangeably to refer to Coronado Global Resources Inc. or Coronado Global Resources Inc. and its subsidiaries, as appropriate to the context.
-Interests in subsidiaries controlled by the Company are consolidated with any outside stockholder interests reflected as noncontrolling interests.
 All intercompany balances and transactions have been eliminated on consolidation.